lmangani/crow-metrics/README.md

   Compute percentiles based on the samples collected, and reset the collection.
 This is a destructive operation, so normally it's only used by `Registry` to generate the periodic snapshots.

-  The returned object will contain a key for each percentile requested, and an additional "count" metric to report the number of samples in this time period.
+  The returned object will contain a key for each percentile requested, and two additional metrics:
+  - a `(name)_count` metric to report the number of samples in this time period
+  - a `(name)_sum` metric to report the sum of all samples in this time period

   Percentiles are represented by adding a "quantile" tag.

   For example, when computing the 50th and 95th percentiles of a metric called `request_time_msec`, `get()` will return an object like this: